PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials_R/Basic_use.md

 #### Set the desired number of workers (cores) to be used in parallel.

 This step is not required by other GMBs, which rely on shared parallelization.
-The time to first plot increases with the number of cores.
+Note: the first run of HTBoost (or any julia script) includes compile time, which increases in the number of workers and can be quite high.
+It is 80'' for 8 workers on my machine.
 HTBoost parallelizes well up to 8 cores, and quite well up to 16 if p/#cores is sufficiently high.

 ```r